ormiret/software_stories/volunteer_system_user_stories.md

 * Mark a volunteer as having arrived to work a shift
 * Mark a volunteer as having completed or abandoned a shift (handing out a food token as appropriate)
+* Visual displays of "HELP NEEDED: Main Bar!" or "HELP NEEDED: AV in Stage 2" around the site?

 > Example use case for this is the bar.
 They have some practical training to give at the start of a volunteers first shift so want a way to track/see who is on their first bar shift for a particular shift to know how many people they need to do training for and to track when they've all arrived.